 In the wake of the COVID-19 pandemic instead of going inside to interact with the residents the dogs and handlers visited outside residents’ windows, waving and holding signs.
 CCMCF staff and residents enjoyed and greatly appreciated the Officers sharing their time and most of all their brave and dedicated furry friends.

-Since its inception nearly 90 years ago, the Cass County Medical Care Facility has enjoyed a reputation of excellence in care and is the facility of choice in Southwestern Michigan.
+Since its inception 180 years ago, the Cass County has enjoyed a reputation of excellence care and the Cass County Medical Care Facility is the facility of choice in Southwestern Michigan.

 Our facility is spacious and modern, situated on 140 acres of trees, rolling lawns and cropland, also sharing the space with wild turkeys and deer.
 Two ponds with a fishing deck and a patio makes the grounds relaxing and homelike.